jthingelstad/thingles.github.io/_posts/2007/2007-12-08-welcome-chase.md

 - Tammy
 ---

-It was nine months ago that we [added Izzy](/thingelstad/welcome-izzy) to our family.
+It was nine months ago that we [added Izzy]{% link _posts/2007/2007-03-21-welcome-izzy.md %} to our family.
 Today we added another dog to the family.
 His name is _Chase_!

 ![chase.jpg]({{ site.url }}{% link /assets/posts/2007/chase1.jpg %})